accnameOwl/guide/README.md

 3. The browser's javascript interracts with the document, deciding what to do with data and where to put it.

 **Let us take a look at an example**
 We want to display a small, simple character screen.
-It contains player's name and appearance.
+It contains player's name and appearance.<br>
 Lets build on our previous example, by adding an image and a function that changes it's appearance.

 We need a more generalized javascript function which can handle multiple arguments by parsing params in key=value pairs.<br>